 First, what is intentional spending?

 Let’s define intentional spending as an action that moves you one step closer to the life you dream of.
-Spending your money only on things you truly love and leave you feeling fulfilled in life.
+Spending your money only on things you truly love leaves you feeling fulfilled in life.
 And cutting back on things you don’t need or love so you can fund getting to your dream life that much faster (debt freedom maybe? travelling the world?).

 1. Become a mindful spender, not an emotional one.